WPMedia/engine-theme-sdk/README.md

 This is the lerna-managed monorepo for the components that make up the Engine Theme SDK.

-This monorepo is a collection of packages for blocks and SDK components, but they are all versioned separately for now so that they can be patched separately.
+This monorepo is a collection of packages for SDK components, but they are all versioned separately for now so that they can be patched separately.

 ## Instructions